 - 2. Fulfillment of a residency requirement or an acceptable planned alternative.
-Based upon NASP standards, all students must fulfill a residency requirement by enrolling as a fulltime student (minimum of 9 graduate credits for one semester) so as to develop an affiliation with colleagues, faculty, and the profession.
-An alternative planned experience may be designed in conjunction with a faculty member. - 3.
-Completion of 66 graduate credit hours with a minimum GPA of 3.3 on a 4.0 scale.
+Based upon NASP standards, all students must fulfill a residency requirement by enrolling as a fulltime student (minimum of nine graduate credits for one semester) so as to develop an affiliation with colleagues, faculty, and the profession.
+An alternative planned experience may be designed in conjunction with a faculty member. - Completion of 66 graduate credit hours with a minimum GPA of 3.3 on a 4.0 scale.
 Thirty of those credit hours must be completed at Rider University. - 4.
-Take the PRAXIS II exam in school psychology and report the score to Rider University.
+Take the PRAXIS II exam in school psychology during the first semester of internship, EDPS-590 Internship in School Psychology and report the score to Rider University.

 Course Requirements for an Ed.S.
-Degree in School Psychology

-Foundations of Education and Human Behavior
+Degree in School Psychology Foundations of Education and Human Behavior